Recovering from Surgery/Intensive Care

 Monitor the patient's urine output

-Maintain the patient's comfort with pain medication and body positioning
+Maintain the patient's comfort with pain medicine and body positioning

 A patient can aid the speed of recovery by doing certain breathing and moving exercises in the recovery room.
 The clinical staff will instruct and assist you in trying the following:

 Deep breaths.
 Lying flat for an extended period of time can cause fluids to accumulate in the lungs.
-Taking deep breaths utilizing the entire diaphragm and abdomen can prevent pneumonia from developing.
+Taking deep breaths using the entire diaphragm and belly can prevent pneumonia from developing.

 Coughing.
-Coughing helps remove chest secretions, which is another way to prevent pneumonia.
+Coughing helps remove chest secretions.
+This is another way to prevent pneumonia.

 Turning.
 Changing positions while in the recovery bed helps stimulate circulation and deeper breathing and relieves pressure areas.